vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 Union at all.
 I don't feel protected, by the people that are there to protect and serve.

-At some point I am informed that my African brother and I are to enter into the unmarked police vehicles for further processing at the precinct based on the female officers keen sense of smell.
-Obviously this team is so skilled at pinpointing targets by aroma that canines :dog: aren't consulted, as a matter of fact they are nowhere near the scene, yet I can't help but believe that they are the better skilled and more reliable "sniffers".
+At some point I am informed that my African brother and I are to enter the unmarked police vehicles for further processing at the precinct based on the female officer's keen sense of smell.
+Obviously this team is so skilled at pinpointing targets by aroma that canines :dog: aren't consulted, as a matter of fact they are nowhere near the scene, yet I can't help but believe that man's best friend is a better skilled and more reliable "sniffer".

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/carone.png" alt="one of the police cars">